 It’s true – the Turks was born in the garage, where experimentation thrives, and it’s clear they never fully left it.
 There’s a lo-fi, DIY aspect to just about everything they do.
 Never content to just play a song straight, the band’s sound lunges, leaps, claws and crawls its way from open to close.
 The band prides itself on being loud and fun above all, making it a cornerstone of the OT alchemy.
 Crowd enjoyment and participation is key to every OT show.
 Even the slowest songs are meant to cross that invisible barrier between stage and pit and connect with the audience, like an arm over the shoulder of a barroom buddy, beers clinking in solidarity.
 The ten years they’ve spent onstage have honed their sound and presence to where they know exactly how to win over the crowd.

 Now, after ten years of shows, writing, performing, perfecting their songs, pouring themselves out for the crowd, and earning their dues on the pockmarked floors of Texas honky tonks and bars, the band is in peak position to finally raise the stakes.
-After witnessing that triumphant midsummer show at the Granada, State Fair Records brought the boys into the studio with producer John Pedigo to finally make their debut record.
-Due out in August, the record is every bit as loud, raw, rowdy and rocking as the band’s live show.
+After witnessing that triumphant midsummer show at the Granada, State Fair Records brought the boys into the studio with producer John Pedigo (Old 97’s, Vandoliers) to finally make their debut record.
+Its release in August drew record crowds for a local headliner at the Granada.
+American Songwriter premiered the album, and Rolling Stone highlighted its lead single. it is every bit as loud, raw, rowdy and rocking as the band’s live show, and fans across America and from Korea to Finland are streaming, spinning, and shouting along.
 It is definitive Ottoman Turks, the distillation of ten years of friendship and music – which means you better get ready to party.

 Paul Hinojo – Drums

 Joshua Ray Walker – Lead guitar and Vocals